tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

     ./symfony doctrine:build-forms

-The task read the schema information in `config/*schema.xml` and/or `config/*schema.yml` from the project and all installed plugins.

-The model form classes files are created in `lib/form`.
+This task creates form classes based on the model.
+The classes are created in `lib/doctrine/form`.

-This task never overrides custom classes in `lib/form`.
+This task never overrides custom classes in `lib/doctrine/form`.
-It only replaces base classes generated in `lib/form/base`.
+It only replaces base classes generated in `lib/doctrine/form/base`.

 ### ~`doctrine::build-model`~